 Consider piloting a remote work project with a team and manager who are enthusiastic about the success of a remote work option and are willing to learn the skills necessary to work from home effectively.
 Employees such as insurance claims adjusters may be particularly well-suited to a pilot project like this, because their productivity is easy to quantify and track, says Ravi Gajendran, associate professor at the Florida International University College of Business.

-Using Remote Work Teams to Improve the Insurance Business
+Using the Remote Workforce to Improve the Insurance Business

 Remote work options can be used to target a number of problems that plague the daily business of insurance.
 Identify targets early to build a remote work or telecommuting system that addresses them directly.

 Currently, 65 percent of full-time employees think they’d be more productive away from the office.
 And they may be right: 66 percent of managers report that their remote workers are more productive than their in-office staff, says Mailbird CEO Andrea Loubier.